hjlarrea/ai-langchain-playground/README.md

 ### How to run this project?

-1. Start the Docker Compose, it will bring up 2 services:
+1. Start the Docker Compose, it will bring up 3 services:
-  1. The Ollama service
+  1. The Ollama service, now disabled as I moved (at least for now to a local install of Ollama to leverage GPUs, which I can't do in Docker)
   1. A chat interface to interact with the Ollama model (this is not mandatory, it's only started for testing purposes)
+  1. Weaviate, a vector store for RAG
 1. Create a Python virtual environment
 1. Install dependencies into a virtual environment (requirements.txt)
 1. Create a Kernel for Jupyter pointing to the virtual environment (https://www.geeksforgeeks.org/using-jupyter-notebook-in-virtual-environment/)